CyprienBouton/HousingPriceAnalysis/README.md

 And other additional features:
 - District
-- Delta days: number of days since the first transaction in the dataset
+- Delta days: number of days since the first transaction of the dataset

 # Installation